vTinMan/glazeui/README.md

-MVC framework for desktop applications
+Windows and Linux compatible MVC framework for desktop applications

 Using GTK+